 The first stretch of river passed me by, as I made doubly sure that I could remove the water faster than it entered, whilst not removing the tiny hermit crab that was wandering around the boat to avoid the scoops.

 Once satisfied, I relaxed and started to enjoy the mangrove forests.
-Ben’s keen eyes picked out cormorants, hornbills, kingfishers, toucans, and even two salamanders that slipped silently into the water.
-It was easy to imagine that there were plenty more species out there, hidden from view by the thick foliage.
+Ben’s keen eyes picked out cormorants, hornbills, kingfishers, toucans, and even two salamanders that slipped silently into t

 As we entered a narrow side channel, we spotted hundreds of the red and black crabs that live in the mangroves.
 “Delicious”, remarked Ben, briefly forgetting his role as a wildlife guide.
 Still, it looked like there were plenty to go around.